CROFT CIRCUIT ADVICE & REGULATIONS RE COVID-19 EVENT DAYS (Updated 19th July 2021)

-Attendees are to be asked by the Organiser to park in the paddocks leaving plenty of distance between them to allow for social distancing.
+It is still recommended that attendees are to be asked by the Organiser to park in the paddocks leaving plenty of distance between them to allow for some social distancing.

-Although the Toilet & Shower blocks in A & B Paddock are now open, the number of people able to enter is restricted due to Social Distancing guidelines.
-Please be prepared to queue.
-It is recommended that you use a face covering when entering the toilet blocks - signage displayed informing of this.
+Although the Toilet & Shower blocks in A & B Paddock are now fully open, we ask that people do not queue inside if all units are being used and it is also recommended that you use a face covering when entering the toilet blocks.
+Signage will be displayed to advise of this.

 Hand sanitising gel stations will be placed at various points for customers to use.